1985 Canada $100

 The obverse has a 20% crescent with the original design showing and a mirror surface on the remainder of the planchet.
 Part of the Bighorn mountain sheep design is still visible on the reverse.
 It was struck multiple times at an angle which created a deep baseball cap shape.

 It is incredible that this multi struck proof Canadian gold coin was discovered and subsequently sent to NGC for authentication and grading.
 This is one of the rarest, most expensive and most spectacular Canadian Mint Errors known.
-This unique proof gold Canadian Mint Error rivals any U.S. Gold Mint Error in rarity, prestige and value.
+This proof gold Canadian Mint Error rivals any U.S. Gold Mint Error in rarity, prestige and value.

 compared to a properly struck commemorative.